DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of JSON cats file](/images/cats_JSON.png)
 This file is viewed on my Firefox browser from my local directory.
-To view it in your browser, you can drag and drop the local file onto a open tab/window.
-You can also [download the JSON file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) to try opening it in other viewers (e.g. R Studio, webviewers like Code Beautify's [JSON Viewer](https://codebeautify.org/jsonviewer)).
+To view it in your browser, you can drag and drop the local file onto a open tab or window.
+You can also [download the JSON file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) and try opening it in other viewers (e.g. R Studio, webviewers like Code Beautify's [JSON Viewer](https://codebeautify.org/jsonviewer)).
 To save the file onto your local computer, right click on `cats.json` and click `Save Link As` to download the file to your local computer.

 - - -